 If you are in need of documented proof to bring any of these issues to light in a courtroom, consider hiring a private investigator to uncover that information instead of doing it yourself.
 Darrin Giglio, lead investigator and owner of North American PI, agrees that a professional investigation and surveillance can be beneficial in winning custody cases.

-As Giglio says, “ I have seen may clients attempt to be their own investigators only to have it backfire on them, when you are dealing with court you are much better off when a non-bias professional licensed investigator to obtain evidence for your case” he additionally stated “In court, evidence is key, especially legally obtained evidence which proves any accusation, all day long the court hears he said she said but they are more concerned with evidence than claims”
+As Giglio, a veteran Great Neck NY private investigator, says, “ I have seen many clients attempt to be their own investigators only to have it backfire on them, when you are dealing with court you are much better off when a non-bias professional licensed investigator to obtain evidence for your case” he additionally stated “In court, evidence is key, especially legally obtained evidence which proves any accusation, all day long the court hears he said she said but they are more concerned with evidence than claims”

 An investigation can determine people’s patterns, where they go, who they spend time with, and whether they are involved in illegal or illicit activities (such as gambling, drug abuse, reckless driving, drunk driving, alcoholism, criminal behavior or any other negative behaviors that might make them unsuitable as parents).
 It’s worth the investment in order to protect your children and custodial rights.
 If you live in New York City or New Jersey and need the help of a private investigator, we can help!
 Contact us here to get your free consultation.